 Jane Powell's Movies, Life and Loves

 Dancer, actress and soprano singer Jane Powell (nee Suzanne Burce) began taking dance lessons at the age two, and was soon tap-dancing on local Portland, Oregon radio stations.
-Singing lessons at age 10 followed and her amazing two-and-a-half octave range soon began to open entertainment doors for her.
+Singing lessons at age 10 followed and her amazing two-and-a-half octave range quickly opened entertainment doors for her.

 At age 12, while still in grade school, Jane Powell was singing in two weekly radio shows and touring Oregon as the Oregon Victory Girl, selling Victory Bonds during World War II.

 During a 1943 family summer vacation in Hollywood, 13-year-old Suzanne Burce won a talent competition/radio show hosted by Janet Gaynor, Hollywood Showcase: Stars Over Hollywood.
 The next day she had two auditions with producers – one with David O. Selznick and another with MGM head Louis B. Mayer, who promptly signed her to a 7-year contract with MGM at age 14.
 Although reluctant, Powell said she felt she owed her parents for the hardships endured while they paid for her singing and dancing lessons.

 She played the character of Jane Powell in her first movie, Song of the Open Road (1944), and took that as her professional name.

 MGM Studios Little Red Schoolhouse With Roddy & Elizabeth